ofunny/ofunnysBedrockExamples/geysermc.hudBarExample/README.md

 ### Hiding the Default Action Bar

-The following code snippet helps hide the default action bar when the first four characters of the text are not specific Unicode characters used by the Java plugin.
-Each Unicode character in my example take 3 bytes and therefore we extract the first 12 bytes using the '%.12s' operator.
+The following code snippet within the "hud_screen.json" helps to hide the default action bar when the first four characters of the text are not specific Unicode characters used by the Java plugin.
+Each Unicode character in my example takes 3 Bytes and therefore we extract the first 12 Bytes using the '%.12s' operator (adjust that to your needs).

 ```json
 "hud_actionbar_text": {